 Here’s how to get out of that rut and start moving forward again:

 - Work on your brand vision: Go back to the basics.
 Figure out your why, your who, and your how.
 Even if you think you know it already, go through the exercises and re-think and re-evaluate and solidify your brand vision based on those answers.
-If you need help you can check out Building Your Base or go through the updated #1WkBrand (for free!).
+If you need help you can check out Building Your Base.

 - Book a strategy session: Coaches and strategist can be helpful in working through your brand strategy - this usually includes hyper-focusing on that brand vision and making sure you understand the big picture of your business in a way that helps you plan daily, weekly, and monthly tasks for your business.